This article may contain compensated links. See our full disclosure here

-Don’t miss: the opulent Basilica di Santa Margherita d’Antiochia, splendid grocery store Seghezzo, trying trofie (Ligurian pasta) with pesto
+Don’t miss: the opulent Basilica di Santa Margherita d’Antiochia, splendid grocery store Seghezzo, trying trofie (Ligurian pasta) with pesto on the seafront

 Camogli is a fishing town with rustic charms.
 Sure it does not have the polished prettiness of Portofino but as you can see the black stony beaches provide a dramatic contrast to the colourful buildings with painted facades.
 Eat a focaccia on the beach, take a dip in the sea and go for a stroll along the waterfront soaking up the laid back atmosphere.
 There are plenty of walking trails with amazing views if you are feeling energetic.

 Best for: relaxing and soaking up the coastal vibes

 Don’t miss: the basilica of Santa Maria Assunta perched over the rocky inlet, people watching at the Bagni di Lido and aperitivo as the sun sets

-The sandy beaches were the original drawcard for me but then we saw the Baia del Silenzio with its narrow sandy beach hugged by colourful buildings.
+The sandy beaches were the original drawcard for me, but then we saw the Baia del Silenzio with its narrow sandy beach hugged by colourful buildings.
 Sestri Levante is very popular with Italian visitors and it is easy to see why.
 The small old town sits in between the beautiful bay and broader sandy beaches with colourful beach clubs on the other side of the peninsula.
-Here you can relax over a family lunch while your children play outside as the old town is largely car free.
+Here you can relax over a family lunch while your children play outside, as the old town is largely car free.